why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/image_choice.md

 2. Then browse to https://www.gnupg.org/download/index.html and download and install the Windows installer for GnuPG.

 !!! info
-    For the purposes of this guide it does not matter whether you install the program as administrator or not, so just click yes to install to install without administrator rights if it asks you.
+    For the purposes of this guide it does not matter whether you install the program as administrator or not, so just click yes to install, to install without administrator rights if it asks you.

 3. Find the folder containing the files you downloaded in the first step, hold Shift while right-clicking it (the folder, not the files in it).
 Select it to open a command window.